 Few do.

-Don’t go to an All-Purpose Therapist who does marriage counseling part-time, over a 50 minute hour.
+Don’t go to a generalist therapist who does marriage counseling part-time, over a 50-minute hour.

 No, seek out an expert.
-Be aware that if your partner has had the affair, you’ve going to be beside yourself for quite a while.
+Be aware that if your partner has had the affair, you’re going to be beside yourself for quite a while.

 All this is normal.
 If you doubt it, ask a couples therapist.